amaliariegelhuth/Language-Generation-with-nGrams/README.md

 ### Implementing Part 2: Sampling the language Model (5 points)

-Given the degree **n** and the language model created above, we can now generate the output text as follows.
+Given the order **n** and the language model created above, we can now generate the output text as follows.

-1. Maintain a `String` variable that contains the **n** most recently generated characters.
+1. Maintain a `String` variable that contains the output text generated so far.
 (This string starts out empty since the empty string is the key that gets us started.)

-2. Look up that string in the map.
-From the list of observed subsequent characters associated with that string, randomly choose an element of the list.
+2. Look at the last **n** characters of the generated output string, which you can do using the `substring()` method on `String`.
+If you have fewer than **n** characters, then look at the whole string.

-3. The chosen list element will either be a character or the special end-of-text value `$$$`.
-If the element is a character that normally ends a sentence (you can limit yourselves to `"."`, `"!"`, or `"?"`) or the special end-of-text value `$$$`, then stop generatingn and print out your result.
-Otherwise, append the character to the output text.
+3. Look up that string of length **n** (or less) in the map.
+From the list of observed subsequent characters associated with that string, randomly choose one. **This is called sampling, and there is a method in `ModelC.java` that does this for you**.

-4. Then append the character to the string of most recently generated **n** characters, making sure that the length of that string does not get larger than **n**.
-If the length of the string is longer than **n**, remove the first character.
+4. The chosen list element will either be a character or the special end-of-text value `$$$`.
+If the element is a character that normally ends a sentence (you can limit yourselves to `"."`, `"!"`, or `"?"`) or the special end-of-text value `$$$`, then stop generating text and print out your result.
+Otherwise, append the chosen list element to the output text string, and go back to Step 2.

-Repeat.
-The process will eventually stop because we will eventually hit a punctuation mark that ends a sentence or "^^^".
+The process will eventually stop because we will eventually hit a punctuation mark that ends a sentence or the special emd of file sequence "^^^".

 ## Extra Credit (up to 5 points total, which can be used to improve another problem set)